jsphprry/MotionVDL/README.md

 All controllers inherit from the abstract superclass Controller.
 Each controller points to one linked controller, a display and a video.

-They are also defined with point, process and complete methods, which define the application behaviour in the event of a frame click, process-button press or complete-button press action respectively.
+They are defined with point, process and complete methods, which define the application behaviour in the event of a frame click, process-button press or complete-button press action respectively.

-The frameUp and frameDown methods are responsible for displaying either the next or previous frames on the display.
-Depending on the display implementation, these actions are bound to either scrolling or to button presses.
+They also have frameUp and frameDown methods, which are responsible for displaying either the next or previous frames on the display and depending on the display implementation, these actions are bound to either scrolling or to button-press.

 Controllers also have access to the protected method pass which is used when passing control between the linked controllers.